tgtakaoka/asmx/README.txt

 To do:

+* add Z80 undocumented instructions

+* see if it's possible to get labels starting with "$" compatible with $xxxx hex constants, maybe in RefSym?

+* The SUBROUTINE pseudo-op needs to be tweaked.
+It should either define the subroutine name as a label, or use the label on the left side of the line as the name of the subroutine.

 * Implement REP (or REPEAT) pseudo-op (currently under construction).

 * Implement ".FOO." operators? (.SHL. .AND. .OR., etc.)

 * 6809 WARNDP pseudo-op? (now I can't remember what this was supposed to be)

-* see if it's possible to get labels starting with "$" compatible with $xxxx hex constants, maybe in RefSym?

-* need to allow label on an ENDM line:

-  STRING  MACRO   str
-          DB      X\? - . - 1
-          DB      str
-  X\?
-ENDM

-* add Gameboy variant to Z80 assembler?

-* The SUBROUTINE pseudo-op needs to be tweaked.
-It should either define the subroutine name as a label, or use the label on the left side of the line as the name of the subroutine.

 * Linkable/relocatable object code files (long term 3.0 goal).